WESTFORD — Kailyn Bennett has a giggle that’s impossible to ignore.

 Once Kailyn was a year old and it was realized she wouldn’t be able to walk yet, according to Evans, some help was needed.
 The therapists started by putting Kailyn on a treadmill with a harness that suspended her over the treadmill while therapists helped her move her feet.
 By 18 months, the therapists decided to bring in extra help.

 If Kailyn has fun walking around her therapy, she gets even more joy out of driving around in her custom-made motorized car.
+This, along with her standing-frame walker, came courtesy of the national Complex Rehab Technology developer Numotion.

 Evans reaches out to Numotion whenever a patient is in need of supportive equipment, observing different models and determining what is best.